Egbukom/alx-system_engineering-devops/0x00-shell_basics/README.md

 Bye Directory, delete directory command
 Back to future, returning to previous directory
-Lists, listing multiple options for multiple files in different paths
+Lists, listing multiple options for multiple files in different paths Type, file is the command
+Symbolic links using absolute pathnames
+Copy html, with the best command yet!